JosephTLucas/blog/_sources/content/HackThisAI.md

 # [HackThisAI](https://github.com/JosephTLucas/HackThisAI)

+**May 2024: The AI security CTF challenge has evolved.
+HackThisAI is no longer under development.
+Go to [Dreadnode's Crucible](https://crucible.dreadnode.io/) instead.**

 I have been writing capture-the-flag challenges specifically for Adversarial Machine Learning (AML).
 AML includes attempts to evade, poison, or steal/learn about machine learning models.
 It covers a range of activities and is a young, growing field of study.

 Years ago, I took an adversarial machine learning workshop.
 It was really interesting, but there weren't many ways to continue practicing aftewards.
 I like the progressive system of CTFs for teaching technical skills and decided to try and adopt AML problems to that format.